 CAN Calgary– Calgary, AB (Active)

-CAN Central Nova– Antigonish (Active)
+CAN Central Nova– Antigonish (In Progress)

 CAN Clearwater– Clearwater, BC (Active)